 Ethereum’s Response: Road to Overcoming the Scalability Trilemma

-Ethereum’s Founder, Vitalik, is no stranger to the challenges Ethereum faces.
+Vitalik Buterin is no stranger to the challenges that Ethereum faces.
 In 2021, he introduced the concept of the scalability trilemma.
-The trilemma highlights the challenges and trade-offs faced in scaling a decentralised blockchain.
+It highlights the issues and trade-offs faced while scaling a decentralised network.

-With a focus on these three issues, the Ethereum Foundation and community have been making efforts to encourage discussions, collaborations, and coordination in order to improve Ethereum.
-Since its inception in 2015 from the first mainnet Frontier launch, Ethereum has completed about 20 upgrades to the mainnet.
-One of the most notable upgrades on the Ethereum network was the move from Proof of Work (PoW) to Proof of Stake (PoS) with “The Merge”.
+With a focus on these three challenges, the Ethereum Foundation and community have been making efforts to encourage discussions, collaborations, and coordination to improve the blockchain.
+Since its inception in 2015 from the first mainnet Frontier launch, Ethereum has completed about 20 major upgrades to the mainnet.
+One of the most notable updates was the move from Proof-of-Work (PoW) to Proof-of-Stake (PoS) during the so-called “The Merge” upgrade.

-However, “The Merge” is just the beginning.
-Ethereum has laid out an expansive roadmap to realise its vision of becoming the world’s decentralised supercomputer.
-In an old tweet back in 2020, Vitalik shared a simple summary of the vision of where the Ethereum ecosystem can evolve if it overcomes the scalability obstacle.
+However, “The Merge” was just the beginning.
+Ethereum laid out an expansive roadmap to execute its vision of becoming the world’s biggest decentralised supercomputer.
+In a 2020 tweet, Buterin shared a simple summary of the vision where the Ethereum ecosystem evolves, if it overcomes the scalability obstacle.

-The overall roadmap sets ambitious goals, envisioning roll-ups scaling to over 100,000 transactions per second (TPS) without a substantial increase in costs.
+The overall roadmap set ambitious goals, envisioning roll-ups scaling to over 100,000 transactions per second (TPS) without a substantial increase in costs.

-With that, it brings us to the latest upgrade slated for the end of 2023, Dencun Upgrade.
-The term Dencun comes from Deneb + Cancun, which refers to the upgrades to the consensus and execution layer respectively.
+A new roadmap brings us to the latest upgrade slated for the end of 2023, the Dencun Upgrade.
+The term Dencun comes from the terms “Deneb” and “Cancun”, referring to the upgrades to Ethereum’s consensus mechanism and execution layer respectively.

-The heart of the Dencun Upgrade lies in EIP-4844, also known as proto-danksharding.
-This pivotal enhancement introduces a new transaction type that includes an additional component called the “blob.”
-This innovation aims to optimise rollup data by encapsulating it within blobs, eliminating the need for extensive Ethereum block space.
-These blobs, while inaccessible in the Ethereum Virtual Machine (EVM), are referenced using versioned hashes on blocks, with actual blob data stored as commitments on the Beacon chain.
+The heart of the Dencun Upgrade lies in EIP-4844, also known as Proto-Danksharding.
+This pivotal enhancement introduces a new transaction type that includes an additional component called “blob”.
+This novelty aims to optimise rollup data by encapsulating it within blobs, eliminating the need for extensive Ethereum block space.
+Although inaccessible in the Ethereum Virtual Machine (EVM), blobs are referenced using versioned hashes of blocks, with actual blob data stored as commitments on the Beacon Chain.

 Furthermore, the proposal introduces an additional fee market dedicated to the supply and demand for blobs.
-This market operates independently of the fee market for regular transactions on Layer 1, which tends to be expensive due to high block space demand.
-Historical data from Layer 2 solutions, such as Arbitrum and Optimism, indicates that the potential demand for blobs is roughly 10x lower than the target level.
+This market operates independently of the network fees market for regular transactions on the base layer, which tends to be expensive due to high block space demand.
+Historical data from Layer 2 (L2) solutions, such as Arbitrum and Optimism, indicates that the potential demand for blobs is roughly 10x lower than the target level.
 This means that fees paid to L1s will likely be negligible till blob demand reaches the target level.

 Besides the technical intricacies, the Dencun Upgrade presents a valuable opportunity for rollups.
-Over $30.6m and $19.6m have been paid by Arbitrum and Optimism respectively to publish call data to L1 from January to August this year.
+Over $30.6 million and $19.6 million have been paid by Arbitrum and Optimism respectively to publish call data to L1 from January to August 2023.

-That said, the significance of the Dencun Upgrade extends beyond proto-danksharding alone.
+The significance of the Dencun Upgrade extends beyond proto-danksharding.
 The latest update consists of other Ethereum Improvement Proposals (EIPs) which collectively aimed at bolstering scalability and security:

 - EIP-1153: introduces transient storage opcodes, whereby values stored will be discarded at the end of every transaction.
 Key use cases for this will be enabling gas savings by allowing single transaction ERC-20 approvals and preventing the possibility of reentrancy attacks.